All Episodes

 The feckless moral cowardice of the Clinton administration will be disguised.

-Now again, this is Michael Shire, and he is if you've he is a regular on hardball, I think.
+Now, again, this is Michael Shire, and he is, he's a regular on hardball, I think.

 One of Chris Matthews' favorite guests hates the Bush administration the way they're doing the war in Iraq.

-So don't want you to think we got a partisan hack writing here.
+So I don't want you to think we got a partisan hack writing here.

-We must also take him at his word on his touching if sycophantic tales of Mr. Clinton instructing a young boy to be good to his mom and Hillary Rodham Clinton's secluded moment, preying on her knees.
+We must also take him at his word on his touching, if sycophantic, tales of Mr. Clinton instructing a young boy to be good to his mom and Hillary Rodham Clinton's secluded moment praying on her knees.

 But on the fantasy level, Mr. Clark lays it on thick.